daniel-b92/bruno-vs-code-extension/src/tsPlugin/README.md

 ## About the package

-This directory provides an `npm` package for a Typescript language service plugin, that allows the Typescript server to handle code blocks from `Bruno` files just like real Javascript code.
-See [online docs](https://docs.usebruno.com/) for more infos on `Bruno`.
-This npm package only aims at the open source parts of `Bruno`, see also [pricing](https://www.usebruno.com/pricing).
+This directory provides an `npm` package for a Typescript language service plugin, that allows the Typescript server to handle code blocks from `Bruno` files just like real Javascript code. `Bruno` is an open source API client, see [online docs](https://docs.usebruno.com/) for more infos.

+**Disclaimer: All Bruno names, brands, trademarks, service marks and logos are the property of Bruno.**

 ## Main Features